Robel-Tam/JS_Notes/docs/Advanced working with functions.md

 # Rest parameters

-In JS it’s ok to pass more arguments to a function that it need, the function will simply ignore it.
+In JS it’s ok to pass more arguments to a function that it needs, the function will simply ignore it.

 To store the passed arguments to an array we can use rest parameters ( …rest ).
 The rest parameter must come at the end if other parameters exist.